Hyperflux: Pruning Reveals Importance: Related work

-\textbf{Dynamic pruning} differs from classical heuristics by allowing the model to make pruning decisions while processing the input, without a fixed pattern.
-Some methods use learnable parameters, e.g. \cite{kusupati2020soft} train magnitude thresholds for each layer in the network to determine which weights will be pruned.
-Other works, like that of \cite{cho2024pdp}, do not have any learnable parameters, learning instead a weight distribution whose shape will determine which and how many weights are pruned.
-Yet another class of \(L_{0}\) regularization techniques \cite{savarese2020winningcontinuous, louizos2018l0} try to maximize the number of removed weights.
-Hyperflux aligns with the dynamic pruning paradigm by enabling continuous pruning of weights based on learnable parameters.
-However, unlike such methods, Hyperflux does not treat the regularization as a fixed value, but as an adjustable input of the training procedure, which can be used to control its behavior.
+\textbf{Differentiable pruning} literature differs from classical heuristics by incorporating learnable parameters that guide pruning decisions through gradient-based optimization during training.
+For example, \citet{kusupati2020soft} trains a magnitude threshold for each layer to determine which weights are pruned.
+Other works, such as \citet{cho2024pdp}, use no explicit pruning parameters, instead learning a weight distribution whose shape implicitly determines sparsity.
+A related class of methods uses \(L_{0}\) regularization \citep{savarese2020winningcontinuous, louizos2018l0}, which encourages sparsity by penalizing the number of non-zero weights directly, typically through per-weight learnable gate parameters.
+Hyperflux aligns with the \(L_{0}\) differentiable pruning paradigm by enabling continuous pruning of weights based on learnable parameters.
+However, unlike typical such methods, in which the regularization coefficient \(\lambda\) is fixed and sparsity emerges purely from gradient descent, Hyperflux explicitly controls the pruning pressure through a scheduler \textsc{Sched}\((d_e, e)\) that adapts based on the current network density and training epoch, allowing explicit external control over the pruning behavior throughout training.
+A detailed comparison of Hyperflux against representative differentiable mask methods is provided in Appendix~\ref{app:diff_mask}.